 Best Overall: Bentoheaven Bento Box Bundle

 This bento box looks high-end and sophisticated, but the price won’t break your budget.
-The modern, minimalist look is both stylish and functional and the leakproof, airtight design will keep your food fresh and your workspace mess-free.
+The modern, minimalist look is both stylish and functional, and the leakproof, airtight design will keep your food fresh and your workspace mess-free.
 This bento box will always look good on your desk, so you’ll never feel like you’re brown-bagging sad leftovers.

-The box is freezer, microwave, and dishwasher safe, so you can prepare foods in advance, tuck them in the freezer, and heat in the microwave before serving.
+The box is freezer-, microwave-, and dishwasher-safe, so you can prepare foods in advance, tuck them in the freezer, and heat in the microwave before serving.
 The silicone sealed lids and ventilation caps reduce heating time.

 Best for Kids: Bentgo Children's Lunch Box

-The bento box has rubber-coated edges and internal hinges that help make it drop-proof and sturdy enough for the most active kids.
+This bento box has rubber-coated edges and internal hinges that help make it drop-proof and sturdy enough for the most active kids.
 The box is leakproof and has two kid-friendly latches that make it easy for small hands to open and close.

-Best Design: GRUB2GO The Original Japanese Bento Box
+Best Design: Grub2Go The Original Japanese Bento Box

 The lids are airtight and leakproof, so there’s no worry about tipping the box or tossing it sideways into a backpack.
 The set even includes utensils that snap into a tray, so you can cut your salad, spoon dressing on, and eat with the included fork.
 A wide elastic band is included that holds all the pieces neatly together.
 This holds a total of 1,000 milliliters or a bit over 4 cups.